In Stock

 How to Plant

 Choose a permanent, sheltered spot in full sun to part shade, as black currants are long-lived and don’t transplant well once established.
-Shelter from strong winds helps protect young shoots, reduce moisture loss, and improve fruit set.
-Raised beds are ideal for poor or heavy soils, while they can also be planted into prepared garden beds, lawns, or compacted areas where the ground has been improved.
+Sheltering from strong winds helps protect young shoots, reduce moisture loss, and improve fruit set.
+Raised beds are ideal for poor or heavy soils.
+They can also be planted in prepared garden beds, lawns, or improved compacted areas.

 Prepare the site by mixing in well-rotted manure and a complete fertiliser to enrich the soil and support early growth.
 Soak bare roots in water for 1–2 hours before planting to rehydrate them and reduce transplant shock.